ros-navigation/docs.nav2.org/docs/tutorials/general_tutorials/docs/navigation2_dynamic_point_following.md

 </root>
 ```

 To stay at a certain distance from the target, we will use the action node `TruncatePath`.
-This node modifies a path making it shorter so we don’t try to navigate into the object of interest.
+This node modifies a path making it shorter so we don't try to navigate into the object of interest.
 We can set up the desired distance to the goal using the input port `distance`.

 ```xml
 <root main_tree_to_execute="MainTree">